pechemann/jsax-rs/docs/jasx-rs-reference/jsax-rs-hatoeas-api-design.md

 ### Separation of concerns

-By separating the HATEOAS data structure into three different components, JAX-RS ensure that the client is never responsible for determining the role of each item: the application state, or its possible transitions.
+By separating the HATEOAS data structure into three different components, JSAX-RS ensure that client is never responsible for determining the role of each item: the application state, or its possible transitions.

 Moreover, client knows where to find relevant information without the need for prior extra knowledge provided by third party tools (eg: app domain, type of resource, etc.).

 ### Uniform structure

-The `self` and `users` property exposed in _Figure 1_ are good example of what _extra knowledge_ means.
+The `self` and `users` properties, exposed in _Figure 1_, are good example of what _extra knowledge_ means.

-In this sample, client must know that `self` refers to the current state while `users` refers to a collection of the type of `User`.
+In this example, client must know that `self` refers to the current state while `users` refers to a collection of the type of `User`.
 But, no specification exists for this structure.
 In addition, the application does not provide knowledge to turn that structure into information.
 Consequently, there is no possibility for a fully independent system to process these data without the help of Human beings.

 But, the use of a uniform structure solves these issues.
-If the client
+If the client [WIP]

 ### Semantic information

-Semantic information provides more flexibility without addition of contextual knowledge from the API.
-If the client and the API share an universal dictionary
+Semantic information provides more flexibility without addition of any contextual knowledge from the API.
+When the client and the API share a well-designed semantic dictionary, we can introduce more complex interactions between components and guarantee the API robustness.

-Let's consider the following transitions:
+For example, let us consider both following transitions:

 ---
 _Figure 4: transition without method definition_